PlummersSoftwareLLC/Primes/README.md

 ## Community contributions

-For community contributions, see the [drag-race](https://github.com/davepl/Primes/tree/drag-race) branch.
+Community contributions, fixes and improvements are accepted on this branch.
 If you want to add your own solution, please read [CONTRIBUTING.md](CONTRIBUTING.md).